jpenney/progpress/README.txt

 If you are participating in NaNoWriMo, ProgPress can automatically track your progress.
-Just enable the additional *ProgPress - NaNoWriMo Support* plugin (in addition to ProgPress), and set the `nanowrimo` attribute to your NaNoWriMo user id.
+Just enable the additional *ProgPress - NaNoWriMo Support* plugin (in addition to ProgPress), and set the `nanowrimo` attribute to your NaNoWriMo *username* (this is a change from last year where your user id was used).

 `
-[progpress title="My NaNoWriMo Progress" nanowrimo="136732" label="words"]
+[progpress title="My NaNoWriMo Progress" nanowrimo="jczorkmid" label="words"]
 `

+So as to not overload their servers, the plugin caches your word count info, so it may not update immediately when you update your word count at nanowrimo.org.

+Note that as of November 10, 2011 the NaNoWriMo Word Count API is not yet officially released.
+At times it seems to return invalid errors saying your user doesn't exist, or you don't have a novel in progress this year.
+In my testing this clears itself up after a bit, and once some data has been loaded WordPress will cache it rather than continue to display errors if it keeps going up and down.

 == More Info ==